Are you a parent of a baby, toddler, or preschool age child? Are you looking for:

 What makes these children’s programs different from other programs?

 Long-Term Relationships: Lots of programs run in short sessions of 4 – 6 classes.
 Parent ed programs run for the full school year.
-Seeing the same children week after week allows kids to build friendships.
+Seeing the same children and teachers week after week allows kids to build friendships.